Houzkin/TreeStructures/README.md

 # Introduction

-This library provides a class for creating a tree structure that can be used by inheriting from it.
+This is a C# library designed for effectively handling tree structures.
+Emphasizing flexibility and extensibility, the library allows easy manipulation of various tree structures.

 Features:

 1. Rich extension methods for `ITreeNode<TNode>`
 1. Achieving mutual references between parent and child nodes
 1. Classes forming a tree structure and their extensibility
-1. Compatibility with other libraries
+1. Bidirectional Conversion between Different Data Structures and Tree Structures.
 These are the four main features of the library.

 [Download Nuget Package](https://www.nuget.org/packages/TreeStructures/)